 Planetary Interiors and Evolution Postdoctoral Fellow

-I am a planetary physicist working with the Virtual Planet Laboratory (located in the Astronomy Department) at the University of Washington in Seattle WA to explore the influence of planetary interiors on habitability.
+I am a planetary physicist working with the Virtual Planet Laboratory (located in the Astronomy University of Washington in Seattle WA to explore the influence of planetary interiors on habitability.

 I am developing models of the evolution of Earth and terrestrial planets.
 I am currently involved in several research projects: (1) Investigating the evolution of Earth's core through direct numerical simulation of 3D magnetohydrodynamic dynamo models coupled to evolving boundary conditions derived from mantle, inner core, and rotation rate histories, and comparing these models to paleomagnetic measurements; (2) Exploring the influences of mantle melting, internal heating, and tidal dissipation on the thermal, magnetic, and orbital evolution of Earth, Venus, and other terrestrial planets; (3) Development of Earth system box models to explore the first-order interactions between interiors, atmospheres, and magnetic fields over geological time scales, and their implications for habitability.